123sumanyu/team_genz/what_we_will_implemnt _in_round2.md

 ## Expected Outcome

 By the end of Round 2, the project aims to deliver:
-- A complete working system with hardware and software integration

 - A farmer-friendly mobile application
 - Reliable data monitoring and reporting
 - A scalable foundation for future development